2019–20 AEK Athens F.C. season: Overview

-In the cup, AEK easily passed through Asteras Tripolis in the round of 16 and Panetolikos in the quarter-finals.
+In the Cup, AEK easily passed through Asteras Tripolis in the round of 16 and Panetolikos in the quarter-finals.
 In the semi-finals, they faced Aris and after an easy 2–1 win in the first at home, which was the last with crowd before the lockdown, went to Kleanthis Vikelidis Stadium three months later.
 Aris took a 2–0 lead and were close to qualifying, but AEK woke up and scored in the final minutes to take the match into extra time.
 From there had an easy task as they equalized, missing many chances to win the match, as well.
 Thus, the yellow-blacks were qualified to the final undefeated and for fourth consecutive year.
 This time their opponent were Olympiacos who had won the league.
 The match was originally scheduled for 26 July, but was postponed, due to the pressure of Olympiacos to the HFF in order to change the stadium from Georgios Kamaras Stadium to Olympic Stadium and after the refusal of the Hellenic Police for the first stadium.
 The final was rescheduled for 30 August in the Olympic Stadium but it was postponed again because two days before the game Olympiacos' player, Maximiliano Lovera, was tested positive for COVID-19 and was rescheduled again for 12 September at Panthessaliko Stadium.
-Due to the delay of the match, the teams had to compete without the players acquired from the 2020 summer transfer period, by decision of the UEFA.
+Due to the delay of the match, the clubs had to compete without the players acquired from the 2020 summer transfer period, by decision of the UEFA.
 In the match AEK came into the match strongly, but conceded a goal due to individual mistakes, while afterwards they surrendered and played without a plan.
-Until the end, the psychologically unprepared AEK were unable to seriously threaten the red and whites and were finally defeated with 0–1 by an extremely inadequate Olympiacos.
-That was the fourth consecutive defeat in a cup final and showed that psychologically the team had started to show big issues in managing high-pressure games.
+Until the end, the psychologically unprepared AEK were unable to seriously threaten the red and whites and were defeated with 0–1 by an extremely inadequate Olympiacos.
+That was the fourth consecutive defeat in a Cup final and showed that psychologically the team had started to show big issues in managing high-pressure games.